WordPress/gutenberg/docs/designers-developers/developers/internationalization.md

 msgstr "Saltuon mundo"
 ```

 The last step to create the translation file is to convert the `myguten-eo.po` to the JSON format needed.
-For this, you can use the wp-cli [make-json command](https://developer.wordpress.org/cli/commands/i18n/make-json/), requires wp-cli v2.2.0 and later.
+For this, you can use WP-CLI's [`wp i18n make-json` command](https://developer.wordpress.org/cli/commands/i18n/make-json/), which requires WP-CLI v2.2.0 and later.

 ```
 wp i18n make-json myguten-eo.po --no-purge